 This square allows two-wheelers vehicles in its compound but not four-wheelers.

 There is also a small temple named betal temple following the bhairava temple.
 Like other squares, this square too had a big space, wherein festive season thousands of people muster and make merry the festivals.
-Ths square also treasures the wooden crafts used in bisket jatra and the chariot is also assembled in this place.
+Ths square also treasures the wooden crafts used in Biska Jatra (Bisket jatra) and the chariot is also assembled in this place.

 There is another temple right in front of the nyatapola temple, call by the name of the Til Madhav Narayan temple.
 Every year, a Newari ritual called belbivah or ehi is done in a compound of this temple.